rte-france/Grid2Op/docs/modeled_elements.rst

 .. note:: Equation :eq:`zerosum` holds when they are no storage units on the grid.
 Please see the
     :ref:`storage-mod-el` section to get the "constraints" effectively implemented on the grid.

-.. note:: The variable that can be modified by the optimisation routine are only the turned on dispatchable
+.. note:: The variable that can be modified wby the optimisation routine are only the turned on dispatchable
     generators.
-The other generators (typically solar and wind) but also the storage units, are not modified when solving for this problem.
+The other generators (typically solar and ind) but also the storage units, are not modified when solving for this problem.

 .. _load-mod-el: